-Késmárk (Kezmarok, Käsmark) was the famous city of the Hungarian aristocrat Prince Thököly Imre and it is located in the Upper lands of the old Kingdom of Hungary/Horná Zem/Felvidék, now it is in Slovakia.
+Késmárk (Kezmarok, Käsmark) was the famous city of the Hungarian aristocrat Prince Thököly Imre and it is located in the Upper lands of the old Kingdom of Hungary/Horná Zem/Felvidék, in Slovakia.

 Here is a tourist’s video about it: